 I finally finished the next Pulitzer Prize winning novel after dragging my feet for much of the summer.
 It is altogether difficult to go from reading the beautiful rolling novels of the great American pioneer writer, Willa Cather, to the bland landscapes of Margaret Wilson’s Pulitzer-Prize winning book, The Able McLaughlins.

-Wilson’s novel is a story that tries to teach a morale of redemption and forgiveness.
+Wilson’s novel is a story that tries to teach a moral lesson of redemption and forgiveness.
 It attempts to encourage those with strength to take pity on the suffering.
 However, the reader is the one who winds up suffering from a total disconnect with any of the characters and their struggles.
-The novel drags on until a wildly anticlimactic ending that is confusing and unsatisfying.
+The novel drags on until a wildly anticlimactic ending leaves the reader confused and unsatisfied.

 The book is about Scottish immigrants who settle on the Iowa prairie around the time of the Civil War (an event which unfortunately bears little mark on the story).
 Wully McLaughlin returns home to his family’s farm from the war to spend one golden evening with his love interest, Chirstie McNair -a mostly unremarkable woman, who is reportedly beautiful and highly emotional.
 Wully and Chirstie swear to commit to one another, but then Wully is called back to the war.
 He returns again a short time later, this time for good.
 He goes immediately to Chirstie’s home only to find her changed -she is now distant and aloof to his advances.
 He eventually discovers she has been raped and impregnated by their cousin, Peter Keith.
 In a rage, Wully goes after Peter Keith and threatens to kill him if he ever returns again.
 Peter Keith runs away.